GLP-1 Side Effects: What to Expect and How to Manage Them

 - Pregnancy or breastfeeding

-Use with Caution
+Use With Extra Caution

 - History of pancreatitis

-- Severe gastroparesis or digestive disorders
+- Severe gastroparesis or other serious digestive disorders

 - History of gallbladder disease